 2) Succession planning.
 When possible, create a succession plan for all critical positions.
 We have that set for our Power Plant Director and several other areas in FM.

 3) Keep your people.
 Money is not everything.
 I had some staff leave us for more money and then came back.
-The work environment, spirit of cooperation, the joy of success, and the list goes on.
+The work environment, the spirit of cooperation, the joy of success, and the list goes on.
 Training is important.

 We talk a lot about "deferred maintenance"...we need to focus on "deferred education".

-4) Consider looking at retirees....yes, the growing and largest part of our population.
-The stock market has been very volatile and some seasoned people are looking to come back part time.
+4) Consider looking at retirees—yes, the growing and largest part of our population.
+The stock market has been very volatile, and some seasoned people are looking to come back part-time.

 6) Skilled trades shortage.
 For the last couple of decades, we have been telling all kids in high school they must get a college degree.
 While many are not prepared or want to go to college, the message they received is college is the better path than a dirty or unsafe job in manufacturing or construction.
 With the skilled trades shortage, the message MUST and has begun to change.
 Manufacturing is cleaner and safer.
-Construction is more high tech.
+Construction is more high-tech.
 And many skilled trades are paid more than the average college entry-level job.
 I am on a committee with all of the area high schools in my County to campaign for a skilled trades path.

 MIKE PEREZ